You Earned a Ticket!

 China and India both educate far more students than America does at every level - including college.

 In a knowledge economy, top talent drives growth.
 America’s unique position as the global center for higher education is not fated to last forever.
-Growing numbers of America’s best and brightest will choose to attend research universities in China and India, in addition to the other way around.
+As the world becomes more equal, growing numbers of America’s best and brightest will choose to attend research universities in China and India, rather than the other way around.

 The next lesson examines the cause of the strong connection between successful education and a successful economy.
 The nature of work has changed.